erlwes/KraftSkall/Get-CAARecord.md

+## Certificate Authority Authorization DNS records

-# Two different providers that gives CAA DNS Records (Certificate Authority Authorization).
+Two different providers that gives CAA DNS Records (Certificate Authority Authorization).
-# Used to prevent unauthorized certificate issuance, by restricting issuer for the given domain.
+Used to prevent unauthorized certificate issuance, by restricting issuer for the given domain.

-# CloudFlare.. returns hex-string.
+CloudFlare.. returns hex-string.
 Start removed, and splitted into flags, tags and values.
 ```PowerShell
 Function Get-CAARecordCloudFlare {
     param(